Yahallo

 Download the Yahallo jailbreak files from the link below.

-This download contains the originally released files, an updated version of Yahallo which supports additional UEFI versions is included in the Tegra Jailbreak USB.
+This download contains the originally released files, an updated version of Yahallo which supports additional devices and UEFI versions is included in the Tegra Jailbreak USB.

 This will permanently delete any data stored on the USB drive.